rehierl/html-outliner-spec/issue-associations.md

 [step 4.5.4.](./outliner-steps.md/#4-5-4) states: Append the outline of the sectioning content element being exited to the current section.

-Strictly implemented, this statement would throw an `InvalidCall` Error because there is no definition for adding an outline object to a section object.
-This can only be understood to add the top-level inner sections of said outline as subsections to the current section.
+Strictly implemented, this statement would throw a `TypeError` because it is not possible to add an outline object to the `innerSections` list.
+This can only be understood to add the top-level sections of said outline as subsections to the current section.

 [step 4.9.3.2.1.1](./outliner-steps.md/#4-9-3-2-1-1) states: create a new section, and append it to candidate section.